Camarines Sur National High School

-The Camarines Sur National High School, also called CamHi, is the oldest national high school in Camarines Sur and one of the biggest public secondary schools in the Bicol Region, Philippines having a student population of 11,899 in the school year 2021–2022.
+The Camarines Sur National High School, also called CamHi, is the oldest national high school in Camarines Sur and one of the biggest public secondary schools in the Bicol Region, Philippines, having a student population of 11,899 in the school year 2021–2022.
 It was established in 1902.

 History

 1900s

-The Philippine Commission enacted Act No. 74 creating the Department of Public Instruction on January 21, 1901 and later that year, American educators known as Thomasites arrived in Ambos Camarines (the province's name before it was split into two, Camarines Sur and Camarines Norte) to teach the Bicolanos.
+The Philippine Commission enacted Act No. 74 creating the Department of Public Instruction on January 21, 1901, and later that year, American educators known as Thomasites arrived in Ambos Camarines (the province's name before it was split into two, Camarines Sur and Camarines Norte) to teach the Bicolanos.

 On July 15, 1902, the school was launched as the Provincial High School of Nueva Caceres (former name of Naga City when it was still a town).
 Headed by its first principal Mr. Frank Crone and assisted by Ms. Minerva Udell, the institution started with 70 students and 4 American mentors.
 The attendance increased steadily and by the end of the first term there were 200 students.
-Then it was transferred somewhere in Mabini Street (now San Francisco) until it was transferred in 1915 to Via Gainza (now Peñafrancia Avenue), its present location.
+Then it was transferred somewhere on Mabini Street (now San Francisco) until it was transferred in 1915 to Via Gainza (now Peñafrancia Avenue), its present location.
 It was by then known as Camarines High School.

-Japanese occupation

-During the Japanese occupation of the Philippines from 1943 to 1945, the school was temporarily closed as its Gabaldon building (main building) served as a garrison for Japanese soldiers under a certain Colonel Isabashi.